 - You don’t get to decide what’s a man and what’s not.
 It’s my personal business, nothing else!
 You’re not in control of my gender identity because you shouldn’t make it about you.
 Why should it be about you, anyway?
 What do you care?
 It’s NOT my problem if you’re uncomfortable.
 I don’t seek approvals or acceptance from you.
 I know you don’t!

 - So, therefore I have to be VERY careful with how I want to use my gender identity.
-I don’t want to use my gender for having a relationship with a man.
+I don’t want to use my gender to have a relationship with a man.
 I don’t want people to think and say, “Oh, you want to be a woman because you could go passes as a woman to sleep around with straight men.”
 “You’re going to steal my husband from me.”
 “You want to go into bathrooms with real women because you wanted to be my sister.
 So you can braid my hair, giggling and gossiping about your man-crush or Prince Charming.”
-I was afraid of consistent stigmas and targets putting on my back.
-That’s okay.
-I like being me anyway.
+I was afraid of stigmas and targets putting on my back.

 DO I BELIEVE IN LOVE?